JoaoBruno09/ODSOFT-CI-CD/README.md

 In order to push the image to docker hub we had to update the build stage in the Jenkinsfile.

-As we can see with the "**_withCredentials_**" method we indicated the ID of the credential and we get access to the username and password.
+As we can see with the "**_withCredentials_**" method we indicated the ID of the credential, and we get access to the username and password.
 In the pipeline, after we build the image we access the docker hub credentials that we created before and login in docker.
 Then we tag the image and push to docker hub.
 As we can see in this link it is possible see the image:
 [Image pushed to Docker Hub](https://hub.docker.com/repository/docker/1220257/odsoft-image/)